 - Windows Update cannot currently check for updates because you must first restart – Sometimes this problem can appear if there’s an issue with Windows Update components.
 Simply restart these components and check if that solves the issue.

-Windows Update cannot currently check for updates message, how to fix it?
+How to fix Windows Update cannot currently check for updates?

 - Make changes to the Group Policy